golang/vscode-go/docs/features.md

 ### Test and benchmark in the editor

 [Code lenses](https://code.visualstudio.com/blogs/2017/02/12/code-lens-roundup) allow users to easily run tests and benchmarks for a given function, file, package, or workspace.
-Alternatively, the same functionality is available through a set of commands: `"Go: Test Function At Cursor"`, `"Go: Test File"`, `"Go: Test Package"`, and `"Go: Test All Packages in Workspace"`.
+Alternatively, the same functionality is available through a set of commands: `Go: Test Function At Cursor`, `Go: Test File`, `Go: Test Package`, and `Go: Test All Packages in Workspace`.

 ### Code Coverage

 Show code coverage in the editor, either after running a test or on-demand.
-This can be done via the commands: `"Go: Apply Cover Profile"` and `"Go: Toggle Test Coverage in Current Package"`.
+This can be done via the commands: `Go: Apply Cover Profile` and `Go: Toggle Test Coverage in Current Package`.

 ## [Debugging](debugging.md)